AYR UNITED FOOTBALL CLUB

 Any racist graffiti would be removed as a matter of urgency.

-9. Adopt an equal opportunities policy in relation to employment and service provision.
+- Adopt an Equal Opportunities Policy in relation to employment and service provision.

 The Club is an equal opportunities employer and compliant with the relevant U.K. legislations.